Structured Random Models for Phase Retrieval with Optical Diffusers: Abstract

 \section{Abstract}

-Phase retrieval is a nonlinear inverse problem that arises in a wide range of imaging modalities, from electron microscopy to optical Fourier ptychography.
-Among various modalities, random phase retrieval stands out thanks to its strong theoretical guarantees and efficient reconstruction algorithms, although its applicability is hindered by prohibitive computational costs.
-In this paper, we propose the structured random models for phase retrieval, where we emulate a dense random matrix by a cascade of structured transforms and random diagonal matrices.
-We demonstrate that structured random models can achieve the same reconstruction performance as dense random models, with complexity reduced from quadratic to log-linear.
-Using a spectral method initialization followed by gradient descent, robust reconstruction is obtained at an oversampling ratio as low as 2.8.
-Moreover, we observe that the reconstruction performance is solely determined by the singular value distribution of the forward matrix.
+Phase retrieval is a nonlinear inverse problem that arises in a wide range of imaging modalities, from electron microscopy to Fourier ptychography.
+In particular, the reconstruction is facilitated when the sensing matrix is i.i.d. random, enabling strong theoretical guarantees and efficient reconstruction algorithms.
+However, its applicability is restricted by excessive computational costs.
+In this paper, we propose structured random models for phase retrieval, where we emulate a dense random matrix by a cascade of structured transforms and random diagonal matrices.
+We reduce the complexity from quadratic to log-linear at no cost in reconstruction performance.
+Through a spectral method initialization followed by gradient descent, robust reconstruction is obtained at an oversampling ratio as low as 2.8.
+Moreover, we observe that the reconstruction performance is solely determined by the singular-value distribution of the forward matrix.
 This class of models can directly be implemented with basic optical elements such as lenses and diffusers, paving the way for large-scale phase imaging with robust reconstruction guarantees.